Resource-efficient quantum correlation measurements via multicopy neural network methods: Theoretical Framework

+In Fig.~\ref{fig:graph}, we visualize different types of multicopy projections using a graph representation.
+Each red and white circles represents a qubit from one of the subsystems (labeled as $a$ and $b$), while solid black lines connect qubits that belong to the same copy of the state $\hat{\rho}$.
+The dotted lines represent projections onto the singlet state $|\Psi^-\rangle = (|01\rangle-|10\rangle)/\sqrt{2}$.
+Physically, these projections correspond to measurement operators that act jointly on pairs of qubits according to the patterns shown.
+For example, in Fig.~\ref{fig:graph}(a), the projection $l_1$ measures the correlation between the same subsystem (qubit $a$) across two different copies of the state.
+These projections allow us to extract information about the quantum correlations without requiring a complete state reconstruction.
 The \textit{multicopy measurement} approach we propose involves joint measurements on multiple identical copies of a quantum system in different \textit{projection configurations} that define specific singlet projection systems used on multiple copies.
 The basis of the singlet projections is the \textit{singlet state} in a two-qubit system ($|\Psi^-\rangle = (|01\rangle-|10\rangle)/\sqrt{2}$).
-With these projection configurations, we can obtain information about quantum correlations
+With these projection configurations, we can obtain information about quantum correlations.